 When installed on-premise, Circularo has the same set of features and functionality as if it was used as a cloud-based SaaS.
-However, it’s crucial to keep in mind that some key capabilities and services might not be available for on-premise installations, if not configured properly, including:
+However, it is crucial to keep in mind that some key capabilities and services might not be available for on-premise installations if not configured properly, including:

 - Viewing, editing, and creating documents using MS Office 365 Online

 - Signing and sharing documents securely with external recipients

 - Using internationally recognized AATL certificates stored in HSM

 - Applying Long term validation (LTV) for digital signatures

 - Using certified Timestamp services for your signed documents

 Working with MS Office 365 Online

 To be able to view, edit, or create MS Office documents online, you might need to enable access to public MS Office online servers unless you deploy your own Office Online Server.
 Circularo is using standard WOPI-based integration and supports both options.